7 Gley Soils

 Other Gley Soils.

-Sulphuric Gley Soils occur in marine estuarine sites in which sufficient oxidation of ferrous sulphides has occurred to produce either sulphuric acid, or the mineral jarosite, or both.
+Sulfuric Gley Soils occur in marine or estuarine sites in which sufficient oxidation of ferrous sulfides (e.g., pyrite) has occurred to produce either sulfuric acid, or the mineral jarosite, or both.

 GUFQ

-Sulphuric Gley Soils that within 60 cm of the mineral soil surface have both
+Sulfuric Gley Soils that within 60 cm of the mineral soil surface have BOTH

 GUF